Skellam Random Fields and Their Fractional Variants: Introduction

-For more detailed study on the difference between two Poisson processes, we refer the reader to \cite{Barndorff-Nielsen2011,Carr2011}.
+Its probability generating function is given by The Skellam process has been widely studied for both its theoretical properties and practical applications.
+From insurance to image processing, it finds applications in a variety of fields.
+For example, Barndorff-Nielsen et al. \cite{Barndorff-Nielsen2011} introduced a scaled and generalized version of the Skellam process using negative binomial distributions for financial modeling.
+In \cite{Kerss2014}, a time-changed Skellam process is analyzed, and its potential application in finance is discussed.
+For a more detailed study on the difference between two Poisson processes, we refer the reader to \cite{Barndorff-Nielsen2011, Carr2011}.
 The fractional variants of the Skellam process are introduced in \cite{Kerss2014}.
 Skellam processes of order $k$ and their time-changed variants can be found in \cite{Gupta2020, Kataria2024a}, and references therein.
-Moreover, a Skellam process defined via a generalized counting process and its time changed variants are introduced and studied in \cite{Kataria2022}.
-Recently, a generalization of the Skellam point process and its fractional variants are introduced and studied in \cite{Cinque2025}.
+Moreover, a Skellam process via a generalized counting process and its time-changed variants are introduced and studied in \cite{Kataria2022}.
+Recently, a generalisation of the Skellam point process and its fractional variants are investigated in \cite{Cinque2025}.

+The spatial point process on finite dimensional Euclidean space describes the random distribution of points within finite rectangles.
+The spatial Poisson point process (Poisson random field) is one of the most famous point processes for modeling the random point patterns in spatial locations.
+It provides a key statistical model for analyzing point patterns in higher dimensions, where each point corresponds to the spatial position of an object or an event.
+Such processes find applications in various fields of engineering, physics, astronomy, ecology, telecommunication, \textit{etc}.
+In recent years, various fractional variants of the Poisson point process on the plane have been investigated by many authors, for example, see \cite{Aletti2018, Kataria2025, Leonenko2015, Vishwakarma2025}.
+These models provide advanced mathematical tools for modeling the complex spatial data exhibiting a long correlation structure.

+The spatial extension of the standard Skellam process on the real line leads to an integer-valued point process.
+We note that such point processes have not yet been explored in the existing literature.
+In this paper, we investigate and characterize several classes of Skellam random fields arising within the broader family of Poisson random fields.
+We introduce a Skellam-type point process defined via a Poisson point process on a finite dimensional Euclidean space.
+Let $\mathbb{R}_+$ be the set of non-negative real numbers and $\mathcal{B}$ be the set of Borel sets of $\mathbb{R}^M_+$, $M\ge1$.
+Let $\mathcal{J}\subset\mathbb{R}-\{0\}$ be a finite subset.
+We consider a random field defined as

+where $\{N_j(B),\ B\in\mathcal{B}\}$, $j\in\mathcal{J}$ are independent Poisson random fields on $\mathbb{R}^M_+$ (for definition, see Section \ref{prfdef}).
+Note that $\{\mathcal{S}(B),\ B\in\mathcal{B}\}$ is an integer-valued random measure, and we call it the generalized Skellam random field (GSRF).
+The GSRF is the spatial version of a generalized Skellam point process introduced and studied in \cite{Cinque2025}.
+In particular, for $M=1$, it reduces to the same.
+For $\mathcal{J}=\{-1,1\}$, the GSRF reduces to the spatial version of the standard Skellam process as defined in (\ref{spdef}).
+We denote it by $\{S(B),\ B\in\mathcal{B}\}$ and called it the Skellam random field (SRF).
+It is defined as